runemadsen/rune.js/index.md

   .move(20, 20, true); // x:120 y:120
 ```

 The `rotate()` function can be used to change the rotation of a shape.
-If you use it with only a degree, the shape will rotate around 0,0.
+If you just pass a degree to the function, the shape will rotate around its parent position.
 So even though a rectangle has a position in the middle of the screen, it will rotate around the top-left corner.

 ```js
 r.rect(100, 100, 100, 100)
   .rotate(45);
 ```

-However, you can change the point of rotation.
-For example, here's that same rectangle rotating around its own center.
+However, passing in a center for rotation will make it possible to rotate the rectangle around its own center.

 ```js
 r.rect(100, 100, 100, 100)